skunnavakkam/skunnavakkam/README.md

 I mostly do computational physics.
 I'm most interested in Intelligent Inverse Design, search in an infinite action space, and automatic proofs / theory building.
 I am hardly an expert.

 # About Me
 I'm Sudarsh (he/him).
-I do Physics.
-I will be starting University @ TBD in the Fall of 2024.
+I do Physics and CS at Caltech.

 # Contact
 Please email me if you want to contact me.
 If you are interested in any repos, you should have low barrier to emailing me.
 I do check my Spam folder *fairly* often, and try to respond to everything, though I apologize if I miss your email.